Decolonizing The Worship Movement

 Philippians 2:3-11.
 Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.
 In your relationships with one another, have the same mindset as Christ Jesus: who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death – even death on a cross.
 Therefore God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord,to the glory of God the Father.

-Unfortunately, we live in a world where leveraging has become the norm, including in the church.
+Unfortunately, we live in a world where leveraging has become the norm.
 May God be gracious to us!

 (3) High-tech production and fashion give us credibility.

 Statistics are not on our side at this point in history.
-It is becoming increasingly unlikely that a Christ follower, who came to faith in a production culture, will be able to endure the difficult seasons in his or her Christian walk without continued sensational presentations to keep them going.
+It is becoming increasingly unlikely that a Christ follower, who came to faith in a production culture, will be able to endure the difficult seasons in his or her Christian walk without continued ‘productions’ to keep them going.
 For the most part, the rules of production and discipleship are incompatible.
 The one requires that you die daily and that you live vulnerably.
-The other insists on 24/7 positivity and the appearance of success.
+The other believes in 24/7 positivity and the proclamation of success.
 Just like with show business, the ministry business can be driven by outward displays that are not necessarily accurate nor believable

 2 Corinthians 4:7-11.
 If you only look at us, you might well miss the brightness.
 We carry this precious message around in the unadorned clay pots of our ordinary lives.
 That’s to prevent anyone from confusing God’s incomparable power with us.
 As it is, there’s not much chance of that.
 You know for yourselves that we’re not much to look at.
 (Fashion) We’ve been surrounded and battered by troubles, but we’re not demoralized; we’re not sure what to do, but we know that God knows what to do; we’ve been spiritually terrorized, but God hasn’t left our side; we’ve been thrown down, but we haven’t broken.
 What they did to Jesus, they do to us—trial and torture, mockery and murder; what Jesus did among them, he does in us—he lives!
 Our lives are at constant risk for Jesus’ sake, which makes Jesus’ life all the more evident in us.